tweedegolf/storage-abstraction/publish/Storage/README.md

 ## Adapters

 The adapters are the key part of this library; where the `Storage` is merely a thin wrapper, adapters perform the actual actions on the cloud storage by translating generic API methods calls to storage specific calls.
-The adapters are peer dependencies and not part of the Storage Abstraction package; you need to install the separately.
+The adapters are not part of the Storage Abstraction package; you need to install the separately.
 See [How it works](#how-it-works).

 A description of the available adapters; what the configuration objects and URLs look like and what the default values are can be found in the README of the adapter packages: